 Jesuit Fr.
-Thomas J. Reese is senior analyst for National Catholic Reporter.
+Thomas J. Reese is a columnist for National Catholic Reporter.

-Father Reese began writing for the NCR during the 2013 conclave.
-He is based in Washington, DC.
+Father Reese was senior analyst for the NCR from March 2013 to June 2017.
+He is based in Washington, D.C.